Voices Carry: Writing and lyrics

-There is some debate over the subject of the inspiration for the song.
-One claim says that an argument between Michael Hausman and bandmate/former girlfriend Aimee Mann inspired the song's lyrics, but producer Mike Thorne disputes this and states the lyrics originally had Mann singing to another woman and that the gender was changed due to pressure from Epic Records.
+One claim for the inspiration for the song says that an argument between Michael Hausman and bandmate/former girlfriend Aimee Mann inspired the song's lyrics, but producer Mike Thorne disputes this and states the lyrics originally had Mann singing to another woman and that the gender was changed due to pressure from Epic Records.
 Ministry frontman Al Jourgensen claims that the song was inspired by a brief relationship he had with Mann while living in Boston.
+Mann later stated that she wrote the song about a female acquaintance, and wrote the song from a male's point of view.
+Mann also stated that the rewritten verse in the studio version that begins with "He wants me but only part of the time" was based "on something I was going through with a relationship at the time."